godkyo98/frostiful/wiki/docs/tags.md

     Items that are most relevant to mod pack authors have been marked with :star:

 !!! warning
-    This page reflects the latest set of tags available for Minecraft 1.21.1.
+    This page reflects the latest set of tags available for Minecraft 1.21.x.
 Items documented here may not necessarily reflect what appears in an older version of Frostiful.
 Starting from Frostiful 2.2, removed options will be documented in [Removed Tags](#removed-tags).

 ## Armor Materials (deprecated)
+> Available for 1.21.1 only

 Location: `data/frostiful/tags/armor_material`.